 Operational drivers of CSAT

-At Axendi, we focus on five core levers:
+At Axendi, we focus on five core levers that directly influence call center customer satisfaction:

 - Empathy & emotional understanding — authentic, human interaction